 The impact of this program within the Ambassadors' regions as well as for SHEA's international network is significant and continues to evolve.
 Ambassadors have organized training courses and educational meetings addressing infection prevention and control and antimicrobial stewardship in India, China, Brazil, and the Philippines.
 Ambassadors have collaborated on a variety of projects, including: outbreak investigation (India), educational programs (India; Philippines), development of professional networks within a country (Kenya), and research.
 Several ambassadors were even highlighted in a textbook, Best Practices in Infection Prevention and Control: An International Perspective, Second Edition, published jointly with SHEA and Joint Commission International.

 - Expand international representation of emerging leaders with a potential for influence in epidemiology in in order to positively impact infection prevention on a global scale.

 - Build collaborative relationships between SHEA members and professionals in infection prevention and healthcare epidemiology that are sustainable and mutually beneficial relationships.

 - Expose participants to the latest scientific content, research and expertise related to infection prevention.

 - Introduce ambassadors to leading industry vendors that serve this market in order to facilitate access to suppliers and partners to ultimately improve quality of care.

-Click here to view a complete list of past delegates.
+Click here to view a complete list of Delegations.